-4. Ask the students to read the section 'The power of his wife, Nur Jahan' on page 75, then discuss the following: • Jahangir gave one of his wives the name 'Nur Jahan'; what do you think that tells us about their relationship?
+4. Ask the students to read the section 'The power of his wife, Nur Jahan' on page 75, then discuss the following: Jahangir gave one of his wives the name 'Nur Jahan'; what do you think that tells us about their relationship?
 Why was Nur Jahan unusual in the Mughal court?
 5. Students should complete Question 3.
-Discussion and Review 5 min Discussion and Review Ask the students what they have learnt in this lesson.
-They could make a note of this, summarizing the lesson, for example: Ask the students what they have learnt in this lesson.
-They could make a note of

-- You could assign page 34, section A 1a 'Nur Jahan and Mumtaz Mahal' for homework. - Students could do further research to find out that in what ways did Emperor Jahangir promote religious tolerance and cultural diversity within the Mughal Empire?
+Discussion and Review 5 min Ask the students what they have learnt in this lesson.
+They could make a note of this, summarizing the lesson, for example: ✓ I learnt that Emperor Jahangir was a just ruler and a patron of the arts and culture. $\checkmark$ I learnt that his wife Nur Jahan wielded unusual power in the Mughal court.
+Homework You could assign page 34, section A 1a 'Nur Jahan and Mumtaz Mahal' for homework.
+Students could do further research to find out that in what ways did Emperor Jahangir promote religious tolerance and cultural diversity within the Mughal Empire?
 How did his approach to governance differ from that of his predecessors?

+Lesson Plan 2

+Reference pages 75-76

+Topics Resources

-Lesson Plan $\overline{2}$ Reference pages 75-76 Topics Resources Emperor Shah Jahan Skills Book page 33 'Shah Jahan' Skills Book page 35 'Nur Jahan and Mumtaz Mahal' Prior knowledge / Introduction Shah Jahan, also known as Mirza Shahab-ud-Din Baig Muhammad Khan Khurram, was a prominent Mughal emperor who ruled over India from 1628 to 1658.
+• Emperor Shah Jahan Skills Book page 33 'Shah Jahan' Skills Book page 35 'Nur Jahan and Mumtaz Mahal'

+Prior knowledge / Introduction

+Shah Jahan, also known as Mirza Shahab-ud-Din Baig Muhammad Khar Khurram, was a prominent Mughal emperor who ruled over India from 1628 to 1658.
 He was born on January 5, 1592, in Lahore.
 He was the fifth Muslim emperor of the Mughal Empire and played a significant role in its history and cultural legacy.
 Before ascending the throne, Shah Jahan was originally known as Prince Khurram and was the third son of Emperor Jahangir.
-After Jahangir's death in 1627, Shah Jahan received support from Asaf Khan, Nur Jahan's brother, and proclaimed himself emperor.
+After Jahangir's death in 1627, Shah Jahan received support from Asaf Khan, Nur Jahan's brother and proclaimed himself emperor.
 Shah Jahan's reign was marked by notable achievements and contributions to Mughal India.
-He engaged in successful military campaigns against the Deccan states, expanded Mughal territory, and extended Mughal power to various regions, including Ahmadnagar and Kandahār.
+He engaged in successful military campaigns against the Deccar states, expanded Mughal territory, and extended Mughal power to various regions, including Ahmadnagar and Kandahār.
 Shah Jahan also displayed a profound passion for architecture and building projects.
-He constructed several significant structures, including the iconic Taj Mahal, a masterpiece that stands as a testament to his architectural prowess and love for his favorite wife, Mumtaz Mahal.
-Starting discussion points 5-10 min Begin by asking the students if they've heard of the Taj Mahal before and what they know about it.
+He constructed several significant structures, including the iconic Taj Mahal, a masterpiece that stands as a testament to his architectural provess and love for his favorite wife, Mumtaz Mahal.

+Starting discussion points 5-10 min

+Begin by asking the students if they've heard of the Taj Mahal before and what they know about it.
 Encourage them to share their thoughts and ideas.
 Show an image of the Taj Mahal and ask the students if they know who built it and why it is considered one of the wonders of the world.
 Ask them what they notice about the building's design, architecture, and surroundings.
 Introduce Emperor Shah Jahan as one of the prominent Mughal rulers during the 17th century and identify the time period in which Emperor Shah Jahan ruled.